-Staying focused in Covid Hell has been a real challenge.
+Staying focused during Covid has been a real challenge.
 I spent the first half of 2020 going back and doing minor revisions on my earlier contemporary romance novels.
-They say you’re not supposed to do this, but who cares?
-It helped me through a difficult time, and the changes were all minor.
-I removed filler words and rephrased parts of the narratives.
+They say you’re not supposed to do this, but oh well.
+It helped me through a difficult time, and the changes I made were all minor.
+I simply removed filler words and rephrased parts of the narratives.
 I also enjoyed rereading my earlier work.
 It was like visiting old friends I’d not seen in a long time.

 One of my earlier contemporary romance novels, The Betrayal, included a minor character with major potential.
-Her name was Tonya Claiborne.
-She was the younger sister of Annette Claiborne, one of the antagonists.
-Tonya was a seventeen-year-old high school senior, but she had such a strong personality that she deserved her own book.
-Tonya is now a twenty-one year old aspiring musician whose life is about to take an unexpected turn.
-I’m loving this book.
+Her name is Tonya Claiborne.
+She’s the younger sister of Annette Claiborne, one of the antagonists.
+Tonya was a seventeen-year-old high school senior, but she had such a strong personality that she deserved her own book, so now she is getting one.
+In The Diversion, Tonya is a twenty-one year old aspiring musician whose life is about to take an unexpected turn.
+So far I’m loving this book.
 It has an interesting cast of characters, and we’ll learn some interesting things about Tonya’s past that we didn’t know in The Betrayal.

 Will I included Covid 19 in any of my future contemporary romance novels?
 No. I absolutely will not.